1100011Dawg/Obsidian_Dawson/School/IB ELA/ShakeSpeare.md

  - 348 "It is too full o’ th’ milk of human kindness" lady macbeth referring to Macbeth's kindness
  - 363 "Which fate and metaphysical aid doth seem"
 Scene:
 	- The Scottish were fighting the irish invaders in scene 2.
 Also the Thane of cawdor was defeated with Norway repealed.
+Duncan thanks BAnquo and Macbeth for their heroism in scene 4

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyMDA2MTM1LDM1MzU2NTcxNCwxNTk3Nz
+eyJoaXN0b3J5IjpbMTQ3OTI3Nzk4MywzNTM1NjU3MTQsMTU5Nz
-k2MDk4LDE1NDE0MjYxMl19
+c5NjA5OCwxNTQxNDI2MTJdfQ==
 -->